 Building a business that spans several generations means planning for the future.
 As a privately owned, family managed company, we at LRTC keep our eyes on our long-term goals.

 The investments we are making today will position LRTC to thrive in a greener tomorrow.
-Investments in newer, more efficient, and cleaner equipment take time to pay off, but make sense in the long run.
+Investments in newer, more efficient, and cleaner equipment are essential for the local community and the Bay Area.

 Redevelopment of former industrial properties is bringing office, commercial, and residential land uses closer to the Richmond waterfront.
 LRTC is investing in equipment and systems to operate efficiently and cleanly in this new environment.